oidc-sweden/specifications/swedish-oidc-fed-challenges.md

 ## 1. Complexity for Federation Services

 The full implementation of the current standard presents a significant barrier to entry for federation services desiring to engage with this federation infrastructure.
 This complexity barrier arises from:

 - The relatively intricate process required to gather and validate trusted information about other federation services.
 - The obligation to publish a self-signed Entity Configuration statement at a designated location within their Entity Identifier URL.

 Mitigating the first issue can be relatively straightforward, provided all federation entities have access to a Resolver capable of managing this task on their behalf.

-The second issue, however,
-is more complex but may be significantly improved by two possible strategies.

-- Delegating publication of Entity Configuration at the registration Intermediate Entity
+The second issue, however, is more complex but may be significantly improved by delegating publication of Entity Configuration at the registration Intermediate Entity
-- Embedding the Entity Configuration of the federation service into the superior Entity Statement.

 A trust chain supporting a federation service might appear as follows: